JakubMrowicki/health-tracker/README.md

 # 10: Credits & Acknowledgments
 * [koala_dev](http://jsfiddle.net/koala_dev/3v2egwfs/7/) for their chevron rotation solution.
+* [Raeesh Alam](https://stackoverflow.com/a/66288369) for their snippet for initialising Bootstrap Tooltips.

 ### Content
 * All written content is written by myself.